 The impact of bullying behaviour can extend far beyond the individuals involved.

-Bullying impacts on a person's capacity for self-management, their internal feelings of control, and their ability to take action.
-Their ability to take effective action is affected by someone else's behaviour.
-This is called a person's 'agency.'
+Bullying has an impact on a person's capacity for self-management.
+Additionally, it has an impact on their feelings about being able to control their own lives, and their ability to take action to resolve negative elements in their own lives.
+A person's ability to take effective action to resolve negative impacts within their own lives due to someone else's behaviour is called a person's 'agency.'